philipjc/BurgerComponent-React/README.md

-A React Component.
+A React Component built with my React Starter kit.
 An animated burger icon with slide in navigation.